optimex-xyz/evm-smartcontract/docs/Data-Types.md

 - Related contracts: `Management` contracts.
 - Descriptions:
   - `mpcL2Address`:
-    - The address derived from mpcL2Pubkey, serving as the identifier for the `MPC` entity in the PetaFi protocol (L2).
+    - The address derived from mpcL2Pubkey, serving as the identifier for the `MPC` entity in the Optimex protocol (L2).
     - Type: `address`
   - `expireTime`:
     - The expiration timestamp for the `mpcL2Pubkey` and `mpcAssetPubkey`, associated with the `mpcL2Address` address.
     - Type: `uint64`
   - `mpcL2Pubkey`:
-    - The public key of the `MPC` entity used for operations within the PetaFi protocol (L2).
+    - The public key of the `MPC` entity used for operations within the Optimex protocol (L2).
     - Type: `bytes`
   - `mpcAssetPubkey`:
     - The public key of the `MPC` entity used for operations on the asset chain.